Trial set for ex-Milwaukee officer charged in fatal shooting

-MILWAUKEE (AP) — Attorneys in the case of a former Milwaukee police officer accused of fatally shooting a black man have told a judge there will be a June trial.
+MILWAUKEE (AP) — A former Milwaukee police officer will go on trial for the shooting death of a black man, attorneys told a judge Thursday, an indication that there’s no plea deal in the works.

-The agreement between District Attorney John Chisholm and defense attorney Richard Kohn came during a hearing Thursday.
-It indicates a plea deal is not in the works.
+Former officer Dominique Heaggan-Brown has pleaded not guilty to a charge of felony reckless homicide in the August death of 23-year-old black man Sylville Smith during a traffic stop.
+It ignited two nights of riots in Wisconsin’s largest city, unrest that followed deaths of black men at the hands of police in cities from Ferguson, Missouri, to Baltimore.

-Former officer Dominique Heaggan-Brown is charged with felony reckless homicide for the August death of 23-year-old Sylville Smith during a traffic stop.
-The shooting sparked riots in Wisconsin’s largest city.
+The agreement for a June 12 trial came during a hearing to determine how to handle two pending cases against Heaggan-Brown, one for the homicide charge, another for unrelated sexual assault allegations that got him fired in October.

-Heaggan-Brown has pleaded not guilty and was not present at the hearing.
-He was fired in October over unrelated sexual assault charges.
+District Attorney John Chisholm and defense attorney Richard Kohn agreed to proceed on the homicide charge first.

 Most Read Stories